 The second approval is to operate the system.

-As a new owner of land with an existing on-site sewerage management system (or systems), you need to have the Approval to Operate transferred to you.
+As a new owner of land with an existing on-site sewage management system (or systems), you need to have the approval to operate transferred to you.
 Council will carry out regular inspections to make sure the system is working properly - these inspections carry a fee for this service.